lbryio/lbryinc/README.md

 ### Build
 Run `$ yarn build`.
 If the symlink does not work, just build the file and move the `bundle.js` file in to the `node_modules/` folder.

+### Automatic rebuild
+To have the code automatically rebuild upon changes you can run `$ yarn dev` which will use `rollup` to watch the files and build upon detection of updated source code.

 ## License

 [MIT © LBRY](LICENSE)